 - Walk through the historic Lakewood Memorial Chapel

-Join Lakewood staff for a free 45-60 minute guided walking tour.
+Join Lakewood staff for a free 45-minute trolley tour.
 This tour will cover Lakewood’s history, what we’re doing today, art, architecture, and some notable names at Lakewood.
 Trolleys will run every half hour starting at 10am, with the last trolley leaving at noon.

 The Lakewood Memorial Chapel